Oregon_Rogue_Whitewater_River_Rafting_Inflatable kayaking_paddlerafting

 *$10.00/person U.S. Forest Service “Access Fee”

-REGISTRATION - To reserve space on any trip please use the enclosed application form with a deposit in the following amounts: $250 for all Rogue trips.
+REGISTRATION - To reserve space on any trip please fill out this Reservation Form and send it in to our office with a deposit in the following amounts: $250 for all Rogue trips.
 Balance due 60 days before departure.
 Upon receipt of deposit, you will receive a complete pre-departure packet which includes detailed travel logistics, an equipment list, bibliography, medical certificate and trip cancellation insurance.
-Although we do not write air tickets, we would be happy to give you the name of our travel agent who can facilitate in your air ticketing.
+Although we do not write air tickets, we would be happy to consult with you about your air reservations.

 TRIP LOGISTICS

-We meet everyone at Galice Resort and include all transportation from Galice Resort to the put-in at Almeda Bar.
+We meet everyone at Galice Resort at 10:15 AM the morning of your trip date and include all transportation from Galice Resort to the put-in at Almeda Bar.
 At trip's end, we provide transportation for everyone back to their parked cars at Galice Resort.
-Those individuals who need to continue on to Grants Pass will be taken back to their respective hotels in Grants Pass.
+Those individuals who are not staying in Galice and need to continue on to Grants Pass or Medford may continue on to their respective hotels in Grants Pass or Medford for an additional fee.

 THE OUTFITTER